 We are intensely focused on continuing to grow our customer base.
 We have invested and will continue to invest in our sales and marketing efforts, including pipeline generation and execution, and developer community outreach, which are critical to driving customer acquisition.
 We historically focused on large enterprise customers with significant expansion opportunities and built a go-to-market motion around this approach.
-As we grew our cloud offering and created more self-serve opportunities, we have significantly broadened our reach of customers and are able to attract a greater array of customers.
-This is evidenced by our significant increase in customer count in recent years, driven by Confluent Cloud customers.
-Our ability to attract new customers will depend on a number of factors, including our success in recruiting and scaling our sales and marketing organization, our ability to accelerate ramp time of our sales force, expansion and refinement of our go-to-market strategies to reach additional customer opportunities, the impact of marketing efforts to enhance our brand and educate potential customers about the benefits of data in motion, our ability to grow and harness our partner ecosystem, macroeconomic uncertainty and challenges, and competitive dynamics in our target markets.
-We had approximately 4,530, 3,470, and 2,100 customers as of December 31, 2022, 2021, and 2020, respectively, spanning organizations of all sizes and industries.
-Our customer count treats affiliated entities with the same parent organization as a single customer and includes pay-as-you-go customers.
+As we grew our cloud offering and increasingly prioritized consumption over commitments, including by creating more self-serve opportunities, we have broadened our reach of customers and are able to attract a greater array of customers.
+Our ability to attract new customers will depend on and has historically been impacted by a number of factors, including our success in recruiting and scaling our sales and marketing organization, our ability to accelerate ramp time of our sales force, expansion and refinement of our go-to-market strategies to reach additional customer opportunities and to focus on consumption over commitments, our ability to enhance our brand and educate potential customers about the benefits and reduced total cost of ownership of our offering compared to alternatives for data in motion, such as Apache Kafka, our ability to effectively and competitively price our offering, our ability to expand features and functionalities of our offering, our ability to grow and harness our partner ecosystem, macroeconomic uncertainty and challenges, and competitive dynamics in our target markets.
+We had approximately 4,960, 4,530, and 3,470 customers as of December 31, 2023, 2022, and 2021, respectively, spanning organizations of all sizes and industries.
+Our customer count treats affiliated entities with the same parent organization as a single customer and includes pay-asyou-go customers.